rainerzufalldererste/mediaLib/documentation/coding standard.md

  * We use the c-style naming convention rather than using member functions to improve readability.
 (This also has some advantages for templated code.)
  * Only data-only types (and some special types like `mString` or `mSharedPointer`) use constructors, operators or member functions because these heavily influence the possibility, ease and quality of error handling.
 (Even for strings not using operators & constructors is preferred.)
  * We use `mSharedPointer` (or its alias `mPtr`) to ensure reference counting for objects in single-threaded code.
- * We don't ever use exceptions because they compromise security & speed.
+ * We don't ever use native exceptions because it's incredibly difficuly to write code that handles exception states properly.
+They can also compromise application security & speed.
  * We avoid using STL functions & objects.
 Exceptions are `std::move`, `std::forward`, `std::swap`, `std::function`, `std::atomic` and objects used for template specialization.
  * Memory is always allocated through the provided allocators.
 Remember to placement `new` objects from other libraries that use constructors inside your objects because zeroed memory might not be a valid object state for them.
  * If a function takes pointers as a parameter mark them with `IN`, `OUT`, `IN_OUT` and `OPTIONAL` to clarify the interface.